 What is financial abuse?

-Financial abuse is a form of domestic abuse and involves an individual stopping the victim having control of their own money.
-You or someone you know may be suffering abuse inflicted by a partner, family member or carer.
+Financial abuse is a form of domestic abuse.
+It involves an abuser stopping someone from having control of their own money.
+You or someone you know may be financially abused by a partner, family member or carer.

-At Virgin Money, we are signed up to UK Finance’s Financial Abuse Code of Practice Link opens in a new window to ensure as an organisation we are doing what we can to support victim-survivors.
+At Virgin Money, we are signed up to UK Finance’s Financial Abuse Code of Practice (PDF, 847KB) Link opens in a new window.
+This ensures we're doing what we can to support survivors.

 How could I identify financial abuse?

-It can sometimes be difficult to spot signs of financial abuse because there are different ways someone could take control of another person’s finances.
+It can sometimes be difficult to spot signs of financial abuse.
+That's because there are so many ways someone could take control of another person’s finances.
 Here are some examples:

 - “My husband took out a credit card in my name and has built up a large amount of debt on it”